September 24, 2025

 Q: Do I need to find employees with prior solar manufacturing experience in Kenya?

-A: No, it’s highly unlikely you will find a large pool of candidates with this specific experience.
+A: No, it’s highly unlikely you’ll find a large pool of candidates with this specific experience.
 The standard and most effective approach is to hire for general technical aptitude and provide specialized, on-site training during the factory commissioning phase.

 Q: How long does it typically take for raw materials to clear customs in Mombasa?

-A: This can vary significantly based on the preparedness of documentation and the efficiency of your clearing agent.
+A: This can vary significantly depending on your documentation and the efficiency of your clearing agent.
 A well-managed process can take a few days, while complications can lead to weeks of delays.
-It’s prudent to build a buffer into your production schedule.
+It’s wise to build a buffer into your production schedule.

 A: This is a key strategic decision.
 Locating near Mombasa simplifies inbound logistics for raw materials, while a location near Nairobi or another major hub may simplify outbound distribution.
 The choice depends on a detailed analysis of transport costs and target markets.